abhilashapanchal22/TOKYO-_OLYMPICS2020_SQL/README.md

    JOIN entriesgender1 e ON c.Discipline = e.Discipline
    JOIN medals1 m ON c.NOC = m.NOC
    JOIN teams1 t ON m.NOC = t.NOC
-   WHERE a.NOC = "United States of America";
+   WHERE a.NOC = "United States of America"
+   ORDER BY a.Discipline;

   <img src = "" alt = "MLBC">